Arts-n-Code/AnC-FCMDebug-Android/README.md

 # Q&A
   > **Q**: I am only receiving a notification when the app is in the background, why?
-  > **A**: This is actually normal since by default the firebase android SDK only handles notifications and shows them to you when the app is in the background.
-If you need to handle messages in the foreground then you will need to override `FirebaseMessagingService` class and add your logic in `onMessageReceived()` method.
+  > **A**: This is normal since by default the firebase android SDK only handles notifications and shows them to you when the app is in the background.
+If you need to handle messages in the foreground then you will need to override the `FirebaseMessagingService` class and add your logic in `onMessageReceived()` method.

-  > **Q**: I am not receving notifications at all, wjy?
+  > **Q**: I am not receiving notifications at all, why?
   > **A**: Make sure to follow all the steps again and carefully, if that also did not work then create an issue with all the required information so that others can help you out.